seancorfield/build-clj/README.md

 * `:main-opts` -- used _in addition to_ the `:main-args` vector or _in addition to_ `:main-opts` from the aliases.

 > Note: if `:main-args` is not provided and there are no `:main-opts` in the aliases provided, the default will be `["-m" "cognitect.test-runner"]` to ensure that `run-tests` works by default without needing `:main-opts` in the `:test` alias (since it is common to want to start a REPL with `clj -A:test`).

+## Monorepos and Library JARs

+If you are working in a monorepo, such as the [Polylith architecture](https://polylith.gitbook.io/), and need to build library JAR files from projects that rely on `:local/root` dependencies to specify other source components, you will generally want to pass `:transitive true` to the `jar` task.

+Without `:transitive true`, i.e., by default, the `jar` task generates a `pom.xml` from just the dependencies specified directly in the project `deps.edn` and does not consider dependencies from local source subprojects.
+In addition, by default `jar` only copies `src` and `resources` from the current project folder.

+With `:transitive true`, the `jar` task includes direct dependencies from local source subprojects when generating the `pom.xml` and will also copy all folders found on the classpath -- which is generally all of the `src` and `resources` folders from those local source subprojects.

+> Note: git dependencies look like local source subprojects so they will also be included if you specify `:transitive true` -- but your `pom.xml` will not contain those dependencies anyway so users of your library JAR would have a time if git folders are not copied into the JAR!

 ## Projects Using `build-clj`